opulencephp/Opulence/application/rdev/views/README.md

 echo $template->render(); // "07/24/1987 is a great day"
 ```

-Note that the function you pass in must print/echo a value.
+Note that the function you pass in must return a value that can be printed.
+Also, nested function calls are currently not supported.

 ## Escaping Tags
 Want to escape a tag?
 Easy!
 Just add a backslash before the opening tag like so: